ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 ### Proxy - definition (Surrogate)
 > Provide a surrogate or placeholder for another object to control access to it.

+# Discussion of Structural Patterns
+---
+There are similairities between the structural patterns, especially in their participants and collaborations.
+This is because the structural patterns rely on the same small set of language mechanics for structuring code and objects. single and multiple inheritance for class-based patterns, and object composition for object patterns.
+But although the similairities, there are different intents for which the patterns are used.
+The differences between the somewhat similar patterns with other intents are significant because they capture solutions to specific recurring problems in object-oriented design.
+Although patterns can be combined ofcourse.
+E.g. Think about a Proxy-Decorator that adds functionality to a proxy, or a Decorator-Proxy that embellishes a remote object.

+# Adapter VS The Bridge
+---
+* Both promote flexibility by providing a level of indirection to another object.
+* Both involve forwarding requests to this object from an interface other than its own.
+* Adapter focuses on resolving incompatibilities between two existing interfaces, it doesn't focus on how those interfaces are implemented, nor does it consider how they might evolve independently.
+* Adapter provides a way of making two independently designed classes work together without reimplementing one or the other.
+* Adapter becomes necessary when you discover that two incompatible classes should work together, generally to avoid replication of code.
+The coupling is unforeseen in earlier stages of the lifecycle.
+* Adapter makes things work after they are designed.
+* A Facade is not an Adapter because; although it is an interface to a set of other objects; it defines a 'new' interface, whereas the adapter reuses an old interface.
+Remember that an Adapter makes two existing interfaces work togetheras opposed to defininf an entirely new one.
+* Bridge bridges an abstraction and its (potentially numerous) implementations.
+It provides a stable interface to clients even as it lets you vary the classes that impement it.
+* Bridge accomodates new implementations as the system evolves.
+* Bridge is used when upfront the knowlegde is available that an abstraction must have several implementations, and both may evolve independently.
+* Bridge makes things work before they are designed.

 # Composite VS Decorator VS Proxy
 ---
+* Composite and Decorator have similar structure diagrams, reflexting the fact that both rely on recursive composition to organize an open-ended number of objects.
+This similarity ends at recursive composition because of different intent.
+* Composite and Decorator intents are distinct but complementaty, because of this both are oftern used in concert.
+Both lead to design in which you can build applications just by plugging objects together without defining any new classes.
+There will be an abstract class with some subclasses that are Composite, some that are Decorators and some that implement the fundamental building blocks of the system.
+In this case both patterns will have a common interface.
+* Decorator let you add responsibilities to objects without subclassing.
+It avoids the explosion of subclasses that can arise from trying to cover every combination of responsibilities statically.
+* Composite focuses on structuring classes so that many related objects can be treated uniformly, and multiple objects can be treated as one.
+Its focus in not on embellishment but on representation.
+* Decorator sees the Composite as a ConcreteComponent.
+* Composite sees the Decorator as a Leaf.
+* Decorator and Proxy also have a similar structure.
+Both describe how to provide a level of indirection to an object, and the implementation of both keep a reference to another object to which they forward requests.
+But again their intent is different.
+* Decorator and Proxy both compose an object and provide an identical interface to its clients.
+* Proxy is not concerned with attaching or detaching properties dynamically, and it's not designed for recursive composition.
+* Proxy is intended to provide a stand-in for a subject whin it's inconcenient or undesirable to access the subject direcly because, e.g. it lives on a remote machine, has restricted access, or is persistent.
+* Proxy provides(or refuses) access to the subject that defines the key functionality itself.
+* Decorator is concerned with attaching or detaching properties dynamically, and it's designed for recursice composition.
+* Decorator pattern, makes the component provide only part of the functionality, and one or more decorators funrnish the rest.
+* Decorator addresses the situation where an object's total functionality can't be determined at compile time, at least not conveniently.

 # Behavioral Patterns
 ---